Code-Institute-Submissions/Milestone-Project-21/README.md

 [volleyball-image.jpg](https://www.thesubath.com/asset/Organisation/6482/IMG_4201.JPG)

 ### Acknowledgements
-I used the module course to help to create my navbar and footer.<br/>
+I used the module course to help to create my footer, also used a bookstrap template for my navbar.
 This link was used to help write the dance class sections on the activites page (https://www.thisgirlcan.co.uk/activities/dance-fitness/)

 #### This is for educational use